-TANMAT apply the use of RPI as a last resort, in line with guidance from "Use of reasonable force in schools" and "Reducing the need for restraint and restrictive intervention" to prevent learners from doing (or continuing to do) any of the following:
+TANMAT apply the use of RPI as a last resort in line with the Trust positive handling policy " to prevent learners from doing (or continuing to do) any of the following:

 - 1. Committing any offence, - 2.
 Causing personal injury to, or damage to the property of, any person (including the learner himself), or - 3.
 Prejudicing the maintenance of good order and discipline at the school or among any learners receiving education at the school, whether during a teaching session or otherwise. - 4.
 Refusal to be searched